yeykawb/consid_dbt/README.md

 docker compose build && docker compose up -d
 ```

-Voilá!
 This will create a container, with three containers inside.
-One is our database, and one is a Python 3.10 image with `dbt-core` + `dbt-postgres` adapter installed.
-The last one will be our visualization tool Metabase.
+One is our database, and one is a `Python3.10` image with `dbt-core` + `dbt-postgres` adapter installed.
+The last one will be our visualization tool `Metabase`.

 To start working inside the container, where `dbt` is installed, we can utilize our pre-configured `devcontainer.json` file to “Reopen in container”.
 Hit `ctrl+shift+p` and search for this.